-In Oracle Sharding some types of users require certain roles and privileges.
+In Oracle Globally Distributed Database some types of users require certain roles and privileges.

-For sharded databases there are two kinds of users:
+For sharded databases there are three kinds of users:

-Sharded database/GSM administrator - Grant this user the GSMADMIN\ROLE role.
+- Sharded database/GSM administrator Grant this user the GSMADMIN\ROLE role.
 This role should be granted to one, or only a few accounts, that require elevated privileges to do administrative tasks.
-This role has a number of powerful privileges, including ALTER SYSTEM.

-Regular sharded database user - This type of user includes any account which has been created under ENABLE SHARD DDL; these users have no special privileges or roles except those needed to run a sharded application.
+This role has a number of powerful privileges, including ALTER SYSTEM. - Sharded database schema owner Grant this user the SHARDED\SCHEMA\OWNER role.
+This role should be granted only to accounts which own a sharded database schema.
+The role only has enough privileges to allow the account to manage their own schema for various sharded operations, for example, "select any table" would not be a privilege this role has. - Regular sharded database user This type of user includes any account which has been created under ENABLE SHARD DDL; these users have no special privileges or roles except those needed to run a sharded application.
 The database administrator decides which privileges these accounts need, and grants them individually to the account.

-Oracle Sharding Database Roles
+Oracle Globally Distributed Database Roles

-Oracle Sharding provides a set of predefined database roles to help in sharded database administration.
+Oracle Globally Distributed Database provides a set of predefined database roles to help in sharded database administration.

-Most of the Oracle Sharding database roles don't have many privileges, but they do have execute rights on certain Oracle-delivered procedures and packages which allow them to perform administrative tasks.
+Most of the Oracle Globally Distributed Database roles don't have many privileges, but they do have execute rights on certain Oracle-delivered procedures and packages which allow them to perform administrative tasks.

-Predefined Role Description GSMADMIN_ROLE Should be granted to sharded database administrators, so that they can administer a sharded database configuration GSMCATUSER_ROLE Granted only the Oracle delivered account GSMCATUSER for internal use GSMROOTUSER_ROLE Granted only to Oracle delivered account GSMROOTUSER for internal use GSMUSER_ROLE Granted only to Oracle delivered account GSMUSER for internal use
+Predefined Role Description GSMADMIN_ROLE Should be granted to Oracle Globally Distributed Database administrators, so that they can administer the Oracle Globally Distributed Database configuration SHARDED_SCHEMA_OWNER Provides privileges for Oracle Globally Distributed Database schema owners to perform administrative tasks on their own schema GSMCATUSER_ROLE Granted only the Oracle delivered account GSMCATUSER for internal use GSMROOTUSER_ROLE Granted only to Oracle delivered account GSMROOTUSER for internal use GSMUSER_ROLE Granted only to Oracle delivered account GSMUSER for internal use